soner-boztas/visual-update-express-docs/docs/contributing/asking-a-question.md

 # Asking a Question

-If you have any general or specific questions concerning the use of Visual Update Express, or if you are stuck with a problem, please post a message in our [public user forums](https://installforge.net/forums/viewforum.php?f=9).
+If you have any general or specific questions concerning the use of Visual Update or if you are stuck with a problem, please post a message in our [public user forums](https://installforge.net/forums/viewforum.php?f=9).
 Our user community will be happy to help you.